-Tana River Life Foundation Mending Young Lives after the Conflict: Mobile Library in the Tana Delta
+Tana River Life Foundation Mending Young Lives after the Conflict: Rebuilding Buyani Secondary School

 Note from Gabriel Dear Friends and Supporters, Over the past seven years, Tana River Life Foundation (TRLF) has made a tangible and lasting impact in the Tana Delta of Kenya.
 Our vision at TRLF is to create a more just and honest society, leading to more complete humanity for all.
 Our values are centered on empowering individuals, especially the most marginalized and economically disadvantaged, to become self-reliant, and our programs exist to provide these individuals such opportunities.
 From August 2012 to January 2013, the Tana Delta Sub-County was rocked by intense ethnic violence, which resulted in the displacement of entire village communities.
 These clashes destroyed roads, disrupted education, and affected farming and livestock breeding.
 However, the local community in and around Idsowe (the base of the foundation), unlike in other areas, chose peace over violence throughout this period of unrest.
 This could be attributed to the work of TRLF over the years.
 Through education support schemes, sustainable agricultural projects, community-based entrepreneurship schemes and youth mentorship and formation programmes, TRLF nurtures the inherent talents and potentials so that communities can progress sustainably and not be manipulated or marginalized by the rapid urbanization and uncertainties affecting their lives.
 Equipped with sound education, these beneficiaries are now able to make meaningful choices with freedom and dignity.
-This report, Mending Young Lives After the Conflict: Mobile Library in the Tana Delta, encapsulates our core value of self-empowerment through providing easy access to quality education.
-By delivering books to the doorsteps of these students, we inculcate a strong reading culture in them, and equip them with the necessary skills to becoming independent, educated and discerning thinkers.
-This will mitigate the risk of the Tana Delta being a target of manipulation.
+This report, Rebuilding Buyani Secondary School, traces our plan to empower students through education via the rebuilding of Buyani Secondary School.
+Buyani Secondary School was burnt down amid the ethnic clashes in 2012, and this has disrupted the lives of students and teachers.
+By re-constructing the school and equipping it with necessary infrastructure and facilities, we hope to create a conducive environment for the students so that learning can be an enjoyable journey for them.
+Through education and empowerment, the students will learn to be independent and discerning.
+This will hence make the Tana Delta a less fertile ground for manipulation.
 Our projects have been made possible through the support of our committed Board of Directors and individual supporters, our corporate partners, educational institutions, as well as the various religious organizations.
 I thank them for the continued support they have rendered.
-My deep appreciation goes out to all our volunteers who have worked hard on our projects and it's heartwarming to see them returning to help us. unding is crucial to our organization.
+My deep appreciation goes out to all our volunteers who have worked hard on our projects and it's heartwarming to see them returning to help us.
+Funding is crucial to our organization.
 Your generosity will go a long way in supporting TRLF's work for the rural communities in Kenya.
 Together, we will work towards providing sustainable, peaceful and enhanced livelihoods for the families in Tana Delta.
-Sincerely, Palin Gabriel Teo Kian ChongFounder
+Sincerelv.